AMN-SHK/UnibotFM/data/nlu.md

 - teachers of civil
 - professors of civil

-## intent:aiml_faculties
-- faculties of AIML department
-- Artificial Intelligence and Machine Learning Engineering faculty
-- faculty of aiml
-- faculty of Artificial Intelligence and Machine Learning Engineering
-- AIML faculty
-- artificial intelligence and machine learning engineering faculties
-- teachers of aiml
-- professors of aiml

-## intent:data_faculties
+## intent:extc_faculties
-- faculties of DATA engineering department
+- faculties of electronics department
-- Data engineering faculty
+- electronics faculty
-- faculty of data
+- faculty of extc
-- faculty of Data Engineering
+- faculty of electronics Engineering
-- DATA faculty
+- EXTC faculty
-- data engineering faculties
+- electronics engineering faculties
-- teachers of data engineering
+- teachers of electronics engineering
-- professors of data engineering
+- professors of electronics engineering

 ## intent:ash_syllabus
 - syllabus for Applied Science and Humanities department